-I've been fascinated with Thomas Jefferson's revolving desk for a long time.
-I studied the photos taken from inside Jefferson's private cabinet room at Monticello.
-The arrangement is always the same set up with three elements: a desk with rotating top, a swivel chair and a bench ottoman.
+I've been fascinated with Thomas Jefferson's revolving desk for a very long time.
+The arrangement is always the same with three elements: a desk with rotating top, a swivel chair and a bench ottoman.

-In this arrangement, I use my Jefferson desk nearly every day.
+In this arrangement, I use my Jefferson desk for many hours every day.
+It feels perfectly useful, versatile, and natural.
 I sent a letter to The Thomas Jefferson Foundation at Monticello to get their opinion on the arrangement.
 Update to follow.